labratjazzcat/aliquam/_posts/2017-06-05-roland-sp404sx-ptn-format.md

 <img src="https://i.imgur.com/hr6Cx6I.jpg" alt="SP-404SX" style="width: 300px;"/>
 </center>

 The Roland SP-404SX is a portable hardware sampler with the ability to store patterns for playback.
 On the SP-404SX these patterns are stored on a removable SD card at ROLAND/SP-404SX/PTN/.
-Here is an  example pattern file:
+This is an example pattern file:

 1. 60 5e 00 00 7f 40 00 3c
 2. 60 5d 00 00 7f 40 00 3c